InfiniteDiffusion: Bridging Learned Fidelity and Procedural Utility for Open-World Terrain Generation: Hierarchical Modeling Stabilization

 \subsection{Real-Time Planetary Scale Synthesis}

-While the 46 km tiles are realistic in isolation, large-scale coherence requires conditioning on broader planetary context.
-To provide this, we introduce a compact coarse diffusion model that generates the channels required for conditioning the core diffusion model.
-The user provides initial maps for these variables using hand-drawn sketches or procedural noise, which we found works as well as learned methods.
+The coarse diffusion model facilitates this hierarchy by producing the conditioning variables required by the core latent model.
+The user provides initial maps for this model using hand-drawn sketches or procedural noise, which we found works as well as purely learned methods while providing additional control.
 During inference, these inputs are corrupted with gaussian noise according to the user's preference on a per-channel basis, and concatenated against the usual diffusion inputs.
 The model follows the EDM2 design but with no downsampling or upsampling operations.
 This limits the receptive field by design, preventing the model from drifting toward the massive continental structures present in Earth data and avoiding conflicts where global priors override user guidance while still allowing strong local corrections.

 To enable real-time streaming, all diffusion models, except the coarse model, are distilled into continuous-time consistency models \cite{lu_simplifying_2025}.
 To improve fidelity further, we apply the guidance scheme proposed in AutoGuidance \cite{Karras2024autoguidance}.
 Combined, these stages form a complete generation pipeline, from planetary context to local detail, capable of on-demand, real-time synthesis.